Program Suspension, Moratorium and Closure Policy

 The program will be removed from relevant webpages.
 The program will be responsible for informing current students about the moratorium, and for continuing to provide appropriate curriculum, advising and resources to currently enrolled students.

-By using the normal curriculum process within their units program faculty may request the lifting of the moratorium to UCDC or Graduate Subcommittee by completing the Academic Action Request Form.
+By using the normal curriculum process within their units program faculty may request the lifting of the moratorium to UCDC or Graduate Subcommittee by completing the process through our Curriculum Inventory Management (CIM) software.
 The UCDC or Graduate Subcommittee will agree to lift the moratorium only if it receives convincing information that the program can be offered in a way that ensures quality and sustainability given the faculty, staff and financial resources available to the program.

 After an admissions moratorium has been in place for five years, a program will automatically be considered for closure unless UCDC or Graduate Subcommittee has received and approved a request to lift the moratorium.

 Program faculty or the college dean where the program is located may recommend to UCDC or Graduate Subcommittee that a program be closed because enrollment activity has stopped or because the program is no longer viable for lack of resources, qualified faculty, student demand, or commitment by faculty or the school(s) or college(s) where it is located.

 A recommendation that a program be closed must come from the program faculty or the dean, in situations where no program faculty exist.
 Faculty must complete the process through CIM, which should include the reasons for the closure along with the term and the year it is to take effect, and evidence that all students have graduated or transferred into another program.
 The form should be submitted to the UCDC or the Graduate Subcommittee by January for the action to take effect by the fall term.
 The UCDC or Graduate Subcommittee will consider these requests on a right of rejection basis, taking into account such factors as feasibility of offering the program at an acceptable level of educational quality and that all students have completed or transferred out of the program before the request is considered.